-The early people were hunters and gatherers.
-They moved with the seasons and the availability of nature’s offerings.
-Other than the knowledge of how to survive, they brought with them little else than some simple tools and weapons, and the clothes they had on their body.
-Otherwise, all they needed to thrive had to come from the land surrounding them.
+The early people were hunters and gatherers, and they moved with the seasons and the availability of what Mother Nature had on offer.
+Except for the knowledge of how to survive, they brought little with them other than simple tools and weapons – and the clothes they were wearing.
+Everything else they needed to thrive, had to come from the land surrounding them.

-Finding enough food demanded a cunning plan, lots of experience, and lots of luck.
+Finding enough food every day, demanded a cunning plan, lots of experience, and lots of luck.

 Not always the food that they wanted